AguaClara/Textbook/Activated_Carbon/Activated_Carbon.rst

 -----------------------------------------------

-Assemble the system shown in :numref:`figure_Schematic`.
+Assemble the system shown in :numref:`figure_AC_Schematic`.
 Use a peristaltic pump with \#14 tubing at approximately 10 rpm.
 Prepare 2-20 L jerricans with 50 mg/L of Red dye \#40.
 Use reverse osmosis water to dilute the dye.
 The carbon contactor will be operated in down flow mode.
 The specifications for the carbon contactors are given in Table :numref:`table_carbon_contactor_settings`.
 Set up a daily sample schedule.

  #.
 Pump distilled water into the column from the bottom to a depth of 10 cm.
  #.
 Pour 27 g of activated carbon into a beaker containing distilled water.